brinktrade/brink-core/docs/Proxy/Proxy.md

-Fallback function performs a delegatecall to the implementation contract.
+Fallback function performs a delegatecall to the ACCOUNT_IMPLEMENTATION contract.
-This function will return whatever the implementation call returns, or revert if the implementation call reverts.
+This function will return whatever the ACCOUNT_IMPLEMENTATION call returns, or revert if the ACCOUNT_IMPLEMENTATION call reverts.

 ### `receive()` (external)